igarsdev/daily-task-tracker/README.md

 2. **View Tasks**: The list of added tasks will be displayed below the task input.
 3. **Edit Task**: Click the "Edit" button next to the task you want to edit.
 Enter the new task text and new due date, then click "OK".
 4. **Delete Task**: Click the "Delete" button next to the task you want to delete.
 5. **Mark as Completed**: Click the "Complete" button next to the task you want to mark as completed.
-Click the "Undo" button to undo the completion.
+Click the Cancel" button to undo the completion.

 ## Project Structure